 30 Days Limited Money Back Guarantee Policy

 If you decide you’re not 100% satisfied within the First 30 Days of your initial purchase, simply contact us by email and request a cancellation and full refund.
 You will receive a full refund of your purchase price.
 If the final exam has been taken, a refund can not be issued.
-The Florida Real Estate Exam Prep Master and the Florida Exam Prep Math, if purchased separately are not refundable.
+The Real Estate Exam Prep Master and the Exam Prep Math, if purchased separately are not refundable.

 Course Duration

 The course is active for six months from the date of purchase.
 We offer the 7th month for free if needed.
-If your course has been active for 7 months or more, you can purchase one-month extensions. it is possible to have the course extended up to one year by purchasing monthly extensions online.
+If your course has been active for 7 months or more, you can purchase one-month extensions.
+It is possible to have the course extended by up to one year by purchasing monthly extensions online.

 Customer Support: Call us at (877) 331-6235 or Contact us by Email